spideruci/blinky/README.md

 ## INSTALLATION & USAGE INSTRUCTIONS

+### Installation
-The installation and usage of Blinky is currently based on Maven.
+The installation of Blinky is currently based on Maven.
+To install,

-To install, make sure that you have the latest installation of Maven (3.3.3) installed.
+1. make sure that you have the latest installation of Maven (3.3.3) installed.
-Assuming that you have already cloned the project and changed into the project's directory, run `mvn compile` to do a sanity check.
+2. Clone this git project and change into the project's directory.
+3. Run `mvn compile` to do a sanity check.
 This should make sure that the project source is building properly.
 Any compilation issues will be best detected here.
-There after run `mvn package` to generate the `.jar` file, which can then be used as a java-agent in other test-running environments.
+4. There after run `mvn package` to generate the `.jar` file, which can then be used as a java-agent in other test-running environments.

+### Usage

+#### Argument's to Blinky's Java Agent
+xile ... profiler configuration, to control the kind of traces that are generated
+- `x` stands for method e**x**it events;
+- `i` stands for method **i**nvocation events;
+- `l` stands for source **l**ine execution events;
+- `e` stands for method **e**nter events.

+`whitelist` ... read a selection of classes, a.k.a. whitelist, to ensure that they are instrumented.

+`0` ... no execution tracing.

+Examples:

+`xle,whitelist` will force the instrumenter to check against the whitelist, and trace method enter, exit and source line execution events.

+`l` will trace only source line execution events, while ignoring the whitelist.
+`i` will trace only method invocation events, while ignoring the whitelist.

-Command line Example Usage:
+#### Command line Example Usage
 `java -Xbootclasspath/p:/path/to/asm-all-5.0.jar:/path/to/blinky-0.0.1-SNAPSHOT.jar -javaagent:/path/to/blinky-0.0.1-SNAPSHOT.jar com.example.SystemUnderAnalysis`

+#### Junit Support
-In order to run your Junit test cases with Blinky's instrumentation, use Tacoco.
+In order to run your Junit test cases with Blinky's instrumentation, use Tacoco (http://github.com/spideruci/tacoco).
 *More to come.*

 ### EXECUTION TRACES and .trc file format

+**THIS FORMAT IS UNDERGOING MAJOR CHANGES.
+FOR FURTHER INFORMATION PLEASE CONTACT vpalepu [at] uci [dot] edu **

 Execution Traces, for software program runs, are stored in trace files or *.trc files.
 These traces have been tailored for Java programs.
 Each line in a trace file (.trc) represents the execution of a Java source code instruction and it has the following format: